openresty/lua-nginx-module/README.markdown

     foo:
     bar:

-Empty key arguments are discarded, for instance, `GET /test?=hello&=world will yeild empty outputs.
+Empty key arguments are discarded, for instance, `GET /test?=hello&=world` will yield empty outputs.

 Updating query arguments via the nginx variable `$args` (or `ngx.var.args` in Lua) at runtime are also supported: